RuairidhWilliamson/PersonalWebsite/contents/posts/personal-website-rs.md

 - Advanced caching site builder
 - Hot reload server mode
 - HTML templating
-- Posts written in markdown
+- Posts written in Markdown
 - Optimizes, resizes and converts images to webp (with fallback if webp not supported)
 - Minified HTML, CSS and JavaScript
 - Minimal JavaScript (used for theme switching and hot reloading)
 - Minimal CSS

-The website is split into pages that are templated HTML using a templating library called [tera](https://keats.github.io/tera/) and posts that are written in Markdown and converted to HTML using a library called [markdown](https://github.com/wooorm/markdown-rs).
+The website is split into pages that are templated HTML using a templating library called [tera](https://keats.github.io/tera/) and posts that are written in Markdown and converted to HTML using a library called [markdown-rs](https://github.com/wooorm/markdown-rs).
 The rust program has two modes: a build and a server mode.
 ## Build mode
 The build mode builds the website into static HTML, JavaScript and CSS ready to be hosted on any standard static web host.
-This is what is used by the continuous integration GitHub actions to build the site and upload it to a google cloud storage bucket.
+This is what is used by the continuous integration GitHub actions to build the site and upload it to a Google Cloud Storage bucket.

 ## Server mode
 The server mode is similar when run builds the website and hosts it on a local web server.
 It also watches the source directories for any file changes.
-When a file change is detected it rebuilds the website and reloads any connected web pages.
+When a file change is detected it rebuilds the website and reloads any connected webpages.

 This server mode is designed for fast iteration so that changes can be made and previewed very quickly.
 A common workflow is to have the website preview open in a browser alongside the code.